EduID-Mobile/ldap-oidc-provider/README.md

 > a2enmod headers # 2
 ```

-Step 1 is required for masquerading nodejs behind Apache.
+Step 1 is required for masquerading node behind Apache.
 It provides the
 Proxy* configuration options.

 Step 2 is required for the SSL termination.
 It provides the RequestHeader